Severe Tropical Storm "Uwan"

 - Up to rough seas over the following coastal waters:

-- Mariners of small seacrafts, including all types of motorbancas, are advised not to venture out to sea under these conditions, especially if inexperienced or operating ill-equipped vessels.
+- Mariners of small seacrafts, including all types of motorbancas, are advised not to venture out to sea under these conditions, especially if inexperienced of operating ill-equipped vessels.

-- Up to moderate seas over the following coastal waters:
+- Up to moderate to rough seas over the following coastal waters:

 - TRACK AND INTENSITY OUTLOOK